 Students may enroll in 1-4 credits of practicum each semester, including summer.
-As discussed above, 9-credit hours of practicum must appear on the official transcript, across at least four semesters.
+As discussed above, 9credit hours of practicum must appear on the official transcript, across at least four semesters.

-Based on the CCPTP resolution adopted by the WVU CPSY faculty, trainees in Health Service Psychology must successfully complete at least 450 face-to-face, program-sanctioned, doctoral practicum hours of assessment/intervention that includes evidence-based practice and at least 150 hours of supervision by a licensed psychologist...and include observation of the trainee's work.
+Based on the CCPTP resolution adopted by the WVU CPSY faculty, trainees in Health Service Psychology must successfully complete at least 450 face-to-face, program-sanctioned, doctoral practicum hours of assessment/intervention that includes evidence-based practice and at least 150 hours of supervision by a licensed psychologist.
+Under the new Standards of Accreditation for Health Service Psychology, each semester, at a minimum, on-site supervision must include at least one hour of direct observation of the trainee's clinical work.
+Observation can be by video tape, one-way mirror, or via direct in person observation.
+Audio tape is insufficient to meet the requirement of supervisor direct observation of trainee clinical work.

-If a trainee completes four semesters of practicum, ordinarily taken in the fall and spring of both the 2nd and 3rd years, signing up for 3-credit hours for each practicum course, will meet this requirement.
-If a trainee elects to complete practica during summer sessions, or to follow the 4th-year option, it will be possible to complete the 9-credit hour minimum by signing up for fewer credit hours in a given semester.
+If a trainee completes four semesters of practicum, ordinarily taken in the fall and spring of both the 2^{nd} and 3^{rd} years, signing up for 3-credit hours for each practicum course, will meet this requirement.
+If a trainee elects to complete practica during summer sessions, or to follow the 4^{th} -year option, it will be possible to complete the 9-credit hour minimum by signing up for fewer credit hours in a given semester.